alesaez/msft-fabric-cicd/README.md

-# Fabric CICD - Option 2 - Git-based deployment using GitHub Workflows
+# Fabric CICD - Option 2 - Git-based deployment using Fabric Item API and GitHub Actions

 This repository uses the [Fabric Item APIs](https://learn.microsoft.com/en-us/rest/api/fabric/core/items/update-item) to publish and unpublish Fabric Items to a given workspace ID.

-This script and GitHub Action a package of a Microsoft Fabric team Python named `fabric-cicd`.
+This script and GitHub Action uses a local copy of a Microsoft Fabric team Python named `fabric_cicd`.
 You can also use this locally and extend to other item types.
 Currently this repo only supports Environments, Data Pipelines and Notebooks.

-Micorosft GitHub repo is here: [microsoft/fabric-cicd](https://github.com/microsoft/fabric-cicd)
+> Original GitHub repo is here: [microsoft/fabric-cicd](https://github.com/microsoft/fabric-cicd)

-The source code of the package located in this directory: `https://github.com/microsoft/fabric-cicd/tree/main/src/fabric_cicd` is copied in this repo here `/demo/fabric_cicd` to be imported by `main.py` script.
+The source code of the package located in this directory: `https://github.com/microsoft/fabric-cicd/tree/main/src/fabric_cicd` is copied in this repo here `/fabric_cicd` to be imported by `main.py` script.

 The `main.py` script is launched by the GitHub Action.